The Radio One Sessions (Syd Barrett album)

 The Radio One Sessions is a live album by former Pink Floyd vocalist and guitarist, Syd Barrett.
 It is the last Barrett album released in his lifetime before his death in 2006.

 Content

 It features the complete Peel Session recordings that Barrett did for Top Gear (presented by Peel) on 24 February 1970, plus three unreleased songs recorded for a Bob Harris "Sounds of the Seventies" show on 16 February 1971.
-For the latter, the BBC no longer held the master tape, however, the source tape used for this album was an off-air bootleg recording of the show made during its original broadcast.
-Because a several generation old tape was used, the quality of these tracks is very poor, but in recent years, a lower generation copy, featuring Harris' introductions, has circulated among fans and has improved sound quality.
+For the latter, the BBC no longer held the master tape; the source tape used for this compilation is an off-air bootleg recording of the show made during its original broadcast.
+Because a several generation old tape was used, the quality of these tracks is very poor.
+In recent years a lower generation copy, featuring Harris' introductions, has circulated among fans which has improved sound quality.

 Track listing

 All songs by Syd Barrett (with the possible exception of "Two of a Kind").